What is the average condo fee in Montreal?

 How Condominium Fees Work

 Condo fees generally cover the costs of building maintenance and repairs and common area amenities like swimming pools, gyms, and security.
-On the other hand, reserve funds are typically used for larger projects or unexpected repairs, such as new roofs or elevator repairs.
+On the other hand, contingency fund is typically used for larger projects or unexpected repairs, such as new roofs or elevator repairs.

 Are condo fees mandatory?